Depression

 Overall, the current evidence is insufficient to recommend supplementation for MDD prevention.
 Nevertheless, because creatine supplementation is quite safe (with minimal to no side effects), it may prove to be a candidate for those at risk of depression, and the dose would also be relatively easy to titrate (always making sure you discuss your supplementation with your physician or health professional).

-Can vitamin D cure depression?
+Can vitamin D alleviate depression?

 Many people get depressed during the winter months, when we produce less vitamin D. So, can supplemental vitamin D cure seasonal depression, and maybe other types of depression?
 No, alas — but it may help.